8 Ways Non Fiduciary Advisors Can Cost You Millions

-As a high net worth or ultra-high net worth investor looking for a financial advisor you can trust, and who will get the investment performance results you need, you’ve probably seen terms like ‘fiduciary’ and ‘independent’ quite frequently.
+As a high net worth or ultra-high net worth investor looking for a financial advisor you can trust and who will get the investment performance results from you need, you’ve probably seen terms like ‘fiduciary’ and ‘independent’ quite frequently.
 Honestly, while this article is a great start, anyone with $5 million should request and read our 70+ page in-depth book about the subject.
 It’s free by clicking here.

 But why are these qualifications so important?
 What do they really mean?
 What do you get from an independent fiduciary that you don’t get from a non-independent, non-fiduciary?
 Is the difference really so great?

-Once you’ve finished this article, our hope is that you will never need to ask those questions again.
-If you want the best of everything – maximized investment performance, minimized costs, properly managed risk, and absolute financial flexibility – it’s fiduciary or bust.
+Once you’ve finished this article, we hope that you will never need to ask those questions again.
+If you want the best of everything – maximized investment performance, minimized costs, properly managed risk, and absolute financial flexibility – it’s fiduciary standard or bust.

 To alert you to how serious this choice is, here are just a few tricks of the trade that non-fiduciary, commission-based, conflicted sales agents and financial ‘advisors’ can get away with.